maariaw/character-chat/README.md

 [_**TEST THE APP PROTOTYPE HERE**_](https://character-chatter.herokuapp.com/)

+App is still bare bones.
+Elements are in place, but no effort has been put towards looks and user friendliness yet, sorry about that!

 ## Features:
 ### Completed
 * A user can create an account as either a player or a GM